Saul Williams Tunes Into Receptive Audiences via ‘Akilla’s Escape’

 Since we met back in 1998, Charles always said, “If I ever find a way to do my dream project, I’m calling you.”
 When I was younger, I thought I might never get these sort of acting opportunities, because the type of stuff that I was being asked to do in film or television usually stood in conflict to what I thought was important in terms of political messaging.

 Let’s talk about your role Akilla.
-He comes off as a confident, wealthy drug dealer, but he’s also juggling with an intergenerational trauma of domestic violence.
+He comes off as a confident drug dealer, but he’s also navigating a generational trauma of gang violence.
 How did you go about portraying this complex character?

 Akilla’s not only exposed to the glorified aspects of gang life, but he is deeply moved by the part that isn’t glorified — like how people treat their wives, mothers, daughters.
 The fact that their father behaves this way with their mother and the idea of taking sides, the idea of choosing not to further the trauma and starting new and fresh, hoping to remain peaceful — that sort of mentality is something that resonated deeply with me.